-Due to the location of the proposed lattice telecommunications mast, the activity is expected to have a medium impact on the visual character of the area.
-A visual impact assessment is proposed.
-The specialist to also provide recommendations to reduce the visual impact of the mast, i.e. to paint the mast a "battleship grey" for camouflage to blend into the surrounding environment.
+Due to the design and location of the proposed telecommunications mast, the activity is expected to have a low-medium impact on the visual character of the area.
+The lattice mast blends in better which the surrounding environment when compared to other mast.

-The proposed site is not located within a CBA and ESAs, no wetlands or rivers are on or in close proximity to the site.
+Cape Fam mapper indicates that the proposed site is not located within a CBA but within an ESA2 and channel valley bottom wetland (Appendix D).
 The proposed site has no natural vegetation.
 No cultural or historical aspects were identified on the site.